ironsmile/com.ironsmile.cordova.mediaevents/README.md

 Events that will be implemented in the future:

-* **focusgain** - when your application has received the audio focus.
+* **audiofocusgain** - when your application has received the audio focus.
 You can now use the audio freely.
-* **focusloss** - when your app has lost the audio focus.
+* **audiofocusloss** - when your app has lost the audio focus.
 Stop audio playback and cleanup all associated resourced.
-* **focuslosstransient** - When your app has lost the audio focus for very short amount of time.
+* **audiofocuslosstransient** - When your app has lost the audio focus for very short amount of time.
 Stop audio playback but you can keep media resourced loaded.
-* **focuslosstransientcanduck** - You app has lost audio focus but it is acceptable for it to continue playing at lower volume.
+* **audiofocuslosstransientcanduck** - You app has lost audio focus but it is acceptable for it to continue playing at lower volume.

 Platforms